kndavies22/Wage-Prediction-Using-Six-Skilled-Attributes/README.md

 ## Key Findings

-- Dribbling is the strongest predictor of wage among the six skill scores
+- Dribbling is the strongest predictor of wage among the six skill attributes
 - Defenders and Forwards earn ~50-52% more than Midfielders with identical skill scores
 - The regression model explains 44.2% of wage variation (R² = 0.442)
 - PCA reveals two fundamental skill dimensions: technical attacking ability (PC1) and defensive/physical ability (PC2)